adamluckydo/ontology/Soul.md

   - Our minds naturally move towards what we know will bring us happiness: local maxima
   - It's also very likely that there is a greater happiness if we try new things: absolute maxima
   - One idea: enjoy the local maxima to the fullest (i.e. "make every moment count") but to not be afraid in our search for the absolute maximum (i.e. "follow your truth")
+- The way to hard things is through them
+  - Showing yourself that you can live through the hard things is what makes them disappear
+  - The fear of the thing is what's causing the problem, not the thing itself
+  - Everything that comes up needs to be understood, accepted, and loved, because it's all part of you
 - Again: Reality is something that can be shaped

 - I believe everything the Buddha realized and taught about experience was true, but I specifically want to divide the things he said into three categories: